 - Keyword research to understand what people might buy

 My latest book, Investing Is Easy, borrows from my years of investing experience and study.
-Although there are many books about investing on Amazon, only two books frequent bestseller rankings.
+Although there are many books about investing, only two books frequent bestseller rankings.
 Both these books are outdated, which is why I wrote a book about recent developments like robo-advisors, smart beta funds, and thematic investing.

 2) Define Your Target Audience and Set a Word Count Goal